roshantaneja/School_Notes/Hebrew Scriptures/Unit 5 - Psalms/The Psalms Project.md

     5. Directly apply any aspect of the Psalm to your life today
     6. 2-3 direct quotes/words/phrases from your Psalm

+---
 1. Read the psalm
 2. "The peoples plea is that God not allow the present danger to wipe out the community that has been graciously established" - "after confidently invoking god(Ps 90:1), the psalm turns to a complaint contrasting God's eternity with the brevity of human life(Ps 90:2-6)
-	1. Written By Moses, Title: "Gods Eternity and Mans Frailty", ""
+	1. Written By Moses, Title: "Gods Eternity and Mans Frailty", Edition 1
-	2.
+3.

+Psalm 90 is a lamenting psalm about the eternity of life of god and not of the humans he created.
+The Psalm laments about how god brings life to his people but also takes it away just as fast.